Renal capsule

 The renal capsule is a tough fibrous layer surrounding the kidney and covered in a layer of perirenal fat known as the adipose capsule of kidney.
 The adipose capsule is sometimes included in the structure of the renal capsule.
 It provides some protection from trauma and damage.
 The renal capsule is surrounded by the renal fascia.
 Overlying the renal fascia and between this and the transverse fascia is a region of pararenal fat.

+The renal capsule resists stretching, limiting renal swelling, with important implications for renal circulation.
+Stretching of the renal capsule due to swelling of the kidney causes flank pain.

 Structure

 The renal capsule surrounds the functional tissue of the kidney, and is itself surrounded by a fatty adipose capsule, fascia, and fat.
 From the inner part of the kidney to outside the kidney, the positioning of the capsule is: